Fine art print with white border next to framing tools illustrating border and sizing choices

 Paper height = image height + top border + bottom border

-Always confirm whether your frame or mat is sized for the image or the paper before ordering.
+Always confirm whether your frame or mat is sized for the image opening or the full paper size before ordering.
+(Related: why print size matters for art reproductions .)

 Mistake #3: Forgetting How Framing Changes Everything